ranton256/opengl_rendering_demo/README.md

 If you get an "already signed" error then add "-f" flag in front of the library path and re-run.

+## Working directory

+In order to load the shader files using relative paths successfully you need to set the working directory in Xcode for running the program.

+From the menu bar pick Product, then Scheme, then Edit Scheme.
+Click the "Use custom working directory" checkbox.
+Select the directory with your source code, which contains the "shaders/" subdirectory.

+You can just enter the value "${SRCROOT}" here which should do the trick.

 ## Credits